 A. Omitting Tachanun and other prayers of supplication in the month of Nisan:

-The custom in these provinces is that throughout the entire month of Nissan the following prayers are omitted:
+The custom in these provinces is to omit the following prayers throughout the entire month of Nissan:

-- Tachanun: Tachanun is omitted daily.
+- Tachanun: Tachanun is omitted daily, throughout the month.
 Vehu Rachum [added in Tachanun on Mondays and Thursdays] is omitted on Mondays and Thursdays.

 - Kel Erech Apayim: Kel Erech Apayim is omitted prior to the Torah reading on Mondays and Thursdays.

 - Yehi Ratzon: The Yehi Ratzon customarily said after Kerias Hatorah is omitted.
-[It is not the Chabad custom to recite Yehi Ratzon after the Torah reading even on other days of the year.]
+[It is not the Chabad custom to recite Yehi Ratzon after the Torah reading throughout the year.]

 - Lamnatzeiach: Is omitted daily prior to Uva Letzion, [however it is recited after Davening].